cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 >
 > We prompted an AI to help us write this manifesto.<br>
 > We will keep improving it.<br>
-> We will prompt a more powerful AI in the future to write it better.”
+> We will prompt a more powerful AI in the future to write it better.
+> ”

 Now that we have defined who we are, what we do, and what we don't do, let's explore how to become a successful prompter.